 Researchers in a prospective, randomized clinical trial concluded that all the patients with inoperable malignant bowel obstruction should undergo antisecretory drug treatment and that octreotide should be considered as the first-choice antisecretory drug.
 Another study concluded that a combination of octreotide with an anticholinergic can be very effective in the symptom management of inoperable bowel obstruction in terminal cancer patients.

 | Conclusion|| |

-We believe that the ISSP cancer pain SIG guidelines for the diagnosis and assessment of cancer pain in adults will help pain specialists, anesthesiologists, palliative care specialists, and others who are involved in cancer pain care, in the safe management of cancer pain and to provide the patients with a minimally acceptable quality of life.
+We believe that the ISSP cancer pain SIG guidelines on pharmacological management of cancer pain in adults will help pain specialist, anaesthesiologists, palliative care specialists and others who are involved in cancer pain care, in the safe management of cancer pain and to provide the patients with a minimally acceptable quality of life.

 The ISSP cancer pain SIG guidelines' Guidelines-Developing Committee [Appendix I] would like to thank the members of the ISSP, the IAPC, and other anesthesiologists who responded to the questionnaire and gave their valuable feedback which helped in the formulation of these guidelines.

 The ISSP cancer pain SIG would like to wholeheartedly thank the Internal Review Committee [Appendix II] and the external review committee [Appendix III].

 The contents of this publication are guidelines to clinical practice, based on the best available evidence at the time of development.
 These guidelines should neither be construed or serve as a standard of care.